angt/slashinit/README.md

     # your personal stuff..

-    # you can use kexec-tools for old kernels or unsupported arch.
+    # you can still use kexec-tools for old kernels or unsupported arch.
-    kexec -l /run/boot --reuse-cmdline && kexec -e
+    kexec -l /kernel --reuse-cmdline && kexec -e